introvertCode/tenrandomuesrscoursesmoodleplugin/README.md

-# Ten random users' enroled courses #
+# Ten random users and their enroled courses #

 This moodle report plugin shows fullnames of ten random users and names of courses they took in table.
 Avilable for administrators only.